miles-ph9/Not-Available/README.md

 # IS247
-This repository is for coding assignments regarding HW and Lab Files for IS247 during Summer 2025
+This Readme.md file is for the IS 247 Group Budgeting Project